 - Prepare cake mix according to package directions.

 - Fill greased jumbo muffin cups with 1/2 cup batter.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pans to wire racks to cool completely.
 Cut a thin slice off the top of each cupcake.

 - In a large bowl, cream butter, cream cheese, confectioners' sugar, 2 tablespoons milk and vanilla; mix well.
 Remove 1 cup; tint orange and frost cupcakes.
 To the remaining frosting, add baking cocoa and remaining milk.
 Cut a small hole in the corner of a pastry or plastic bag; insert round tip.
 Fill with chocolate frosting.
 Pipe a web on each cupcake; set remaining frosting aside.